pdfpc/latex-pdfpc/pdfpc/README.md

 PDF itself, instead of via the command line.
 These settings are parsed by the PDF Presenter Console when the presentation is loaded.

-These parameters can be specified as package options, and/or via the `\pdfpcsetup` command.
+These parameters can be specified as package options, or via the `\pdfpcsetup` command.

 The following is a simple LaTeX document demonstrating a few example features: